mk4001/VE.Direct2InfluxDB-1.0/README.md

 https://grafana.com/auth/sign-up/create-user?pg=hp&plcmt=hero-btn1&cta=create-free-account

-With a little imagination and above all practice, you can even create dashboards like these:
+With a little imagination and above all practice, you can even create dashboards like this:

 ![image1](https://github.com/mk4001/VE.Direct2InfluxDB/blob/6319bbf4189262424499b21e297fc7bacbad50cf/Screenshot%202023-11-22%20at%2013.58.06.png)